 MCNAY ART MUSEUM’S $6.25 MILLION LANDSCAPE MASTER PLAN (Fall 2021)

-The McNay Art Museum’s commitment to engaging a diverse community in the visual arts is reaching new heights with a $6.25 million Landscape Master Plan.
-This transformative plan will activate and enhance the outdoor museum experience with additional works of art, “invisible” fencing, new landscaping and increased accessibility—ensuring everyone feels welcome and at home at the first modern art museum in Texas.
-Phase I construction is underway and slated for completion by fall 2020.
+The McNay Art Museum’s commitment to engaging a diverse community in the visual arts reaches new heights with a $6.25 million Landscape Master Plan.
+This transformative plan activates and enhances the outdoor museum experience with additional works of art, “invisible” fencing, new landscaping and increased accessibility—ensuring everyone feels welcome and at home at the first modern art museum in Texas.
+Phase I construction will reach completion in the fall of 2021.
 Vibrant florals, dozens of native and drought-resistant trees, scenic walkways, meditative seating areas and enhanced lighting will activate the 23-acre grounds.
 The museum remains fully open throughout construction.

 SAN ANTONIO AFRICAN AMERICAN COMMUNITY ARCHIVE & MUSEUM (Feb.
 2021)

-The San Antonio African American Community Archive and Museum (SAACACAM) is debuting a new exhibit location in the heart of the city at La Villita (218 South Presa St., Building 20).
+The San Antonio African American Community Archive and Museum (SAAACAM) debuted a new exhibit location in the heart of the city at La Villita (218 South Presa St., Building 20).
 The materials collected in the museum’s archives serve as family-friendly educational material, with programs specifically designed for children, as well as inspire youth and adults from San Antonio and beyond.
 One of its permanent exhibitions presents a timeline that illustrates Black history in the city through photographs and documents from the archive.
+Digital exhibits, the archive, virtual discussions and research papers are available at saaacam.org.

 BLACK HISTORY RIVER CRUISE (Feb.
 2021)

-The San Antonio African American Community Archive and Museum, working with GO Rio River Cruises, has launched twice monthly African American history tours focused on San Antonio’s city center.
-The tours, on the second Sunday and fourth Saturday of each month, will be limited to 19 people per cruise in observance of social distancing.
+The San Antonio African American Community Archive and Museum, working with GO Rio River Cruises, has launched twice-monthly African American history tours focused on San Antonio’s city center.
+The tours, on the second Sunday and fourth Saturday of each month, are limited to 30 people per cruise in observance of social distancing.
 Private group tours also are available.
+Tickets are available online or at SAAACAM’s location at La Villita.

 ROBERT L.B.
 TOBIN LAND BRIDGE at PHIL HARDBERGER PARK (Dec.
 2020)